 If you need prayer, we want to pray for you.
 If you want to pray for other Northpointers, we want to provide you that opportunity.
 You can do both online at the Northpoint Prayer Wall.
 There, you can post prayers for the Northpoint staff and congregation to pray over, submit private prayers that will be seen only by the Prayer Wall staff, or pray for the posted prayers.
 Visit the Prayer Wall by clicking the “Prayer” button at the bottom of the Northpoint homepage, or by clicking HERE.

 We’re now meeting together on campus (in the Commons) as well as online (via Google Meet) every Monday night from 6:00 p.m. to 7:00 p.m.
 Click HERE to pray with us online, via your computer, phone, or tablet.

 Each week, our own Dave Dussault updates a monthly Bible Reading Plan and writes a Bible and prayer focus, Prayer Life.
 You can receive both via email by contacting Dave at email@example.com.
 You can also click HERE to download this week’s offering.

-The first installment of Prayer Life, Northpoint’s devotional prayer guide to help you read and pray through the Bible in 3 years, is available below, or at the Information Center in the Foyer on Sunday, where you can also find a 1 year Bible reading plan.
+The latest installment of Prayer Life, Northpoint’s devotional prayer guide to help you read and pray through the Bible in 3 years, is available below:

 You can also view and download the weekly Prayer Focus by clicking the appropriate date below: